Amalaseeli/data-collection-pipeline/README.md

 # Data Collection Pipeline

-##  Web scraping is used to collect large information from websites.
+### It uses Python code to automatically control your browser, extract information from a website

 ### Packages and Installation
 <ul>